 This is what it looks like before you garnish the surface.
 It really yields to your poking with a finger, so soft and aromatic.

-I use a vegetable slicer for all my slicing jobs.
+There’s no secret in the making of thin pear slices for your delectable flatbread.
+I use a vegetable mandoline slicer for all my slicing jobs in the kitchen.
 It is so easy and fast.
-The pear slices come out uniform and with the same depth.
+The pear slices come out uniform and with the same thickness.

-The pears would bring a slightly sweet aroma to the entire pear rosemary flatbread.
-Delectable to the last crumb!
+Without a doubt, the pears will bring a slightly sweet aroma and taste to the entire pear rosemary flatbread.
+So scrumptious to the last crumb!

 If you love herbs, check out these Cheese Crackers with Rosemary Salt for your seasonal snacks.